yuchong-pan/yuchong-pan.github.io/_news/announcement_3.md

 related_posts: false
 ---

 I will be in Miami on April 12 to attend the Citadel Securities PhD Summit.
-Stop by my poster (on my work with Alan) if you are also there! 🏝
+Stop by my poster (on my work with Alan) if you are around! 🏝